 Unit Range Setting Method Indoor unit (Main) 01 to 50 Use the most recent address within the same group of indoor units.
-With an R2 system with sub BC controllers, set the indoor unit address in the following order: 1 Indoor units connected to the main BC controller 2 Indoor units connected to BC sub controller 1 3 Indoor units connected to BC sub controller 2 Set the indoor unit addresses so that all the addresses of 1 are smaller than those of 2, and that all the addresses of 2 are smaller than those of 3.
-Indoor unit (Sub) 01 to 50 Use an address, other than that of the IC (Main) from among the units within the same group of indoor indoor unit (Sub) units.
-This must be in sequence with the IC (Main) Outdoor Unit (OC, OS) 51 to 100 Set the addresses of the outdoor units in the same refrigerant system in the order of sequential Outdoor Offic (OC, OS) number.
-OC and OS are automatically identified.
-(1) BC controller (Main) 51 to 100 Outdoor unit address plus 1.
-When the set indoor unit address duplicates the address of another De controller (Main) indoor unit, set the new address to a vacant address within the setting range.
-BC controller (Sub) 51 to 100 Lowest address within the indoor units connected to the BC controller (sub) plus 50 M-NET R/C (Main) 101 to 150 Set at an IC (Main) address within the same group plus 100 M-NET R/C (Sub) 151 to 200 Set at an IC (Main) address within the same group plus 150 MA R/C Unnecessary address setting (Necessary main/sub setting)
+With an R2 system, set the indoor unit address in the following order: 1 Indoor units connected to the HBC controller Indoor unit (Sub) 01 to 50 Use an address, other than that of the IC (Main) from among the units within the same group of indoor units.
+This must be in sequence with the IC (Main) Outdoor Unit (OC) 51 to 100 Set the addresses of the outdoor units in the same refrigerant system in the order of sequential number.
+HBCCOntroller Outdoor unit address plus 1.
+When the set indoor unit address duplicates the address of another indoor unit, set the new address to a vacant address within the setting range.
+ME R/C (Main) 101 to 150 Set at an IC (Main) address within the same group plus 100 ME R/C (Sub) 151 to 200 Set at an IC (Main) address within the same group plus 150 MA R/C - Unnecessary address setting (Necessary main/sub setting)

-- h.
-The group setting operations among the multiple indoor units is done by the remote controller (RC) after the electrical power has been turned on. - When the centralized remote controller is connected to the system, set centralized control switches (SW2-1) on control boards in all outdoor units (OC, OS) to "ON". - \1 OC and OS of the outdoor units in the same refrigerant system are automatically identified.
-They are identified as OC and OS in descending order of capacity (If the capacity is the same, they are identified in the ascending order of their address number).
+h.
+The group setting operations among the multiple indoor units is done by the remote controller (RC) after the electrical power has been turned on.

+i.
+When the centralized remote controller is connected to the system, set centralized control switches (SW2-1) on control boards in all outdoor units (OC) to "ON".